Today I learned about foreign keys in GORM.

 Here, User and Company establish a Belongs To relationship.
 Each User can only be assigned to one Company.
 In the User struct, CompanyID is used to store the ID of the corresponding Company.

-GORM is smart; when we have a field of type Company in the struct and also a CompanyID field, GORM will automatically infer that the developer wants to establish a Belongs To relationship between User and Company.
-Therefore, it will automatically point the ID of Company to the User.CompanyID field, establishing a foreign key relationship, which is GORM's convention.
+GORM is smart; when we have a field of type Company in the struct and also a CompanyID field, GORM will automatically infer that the developer wants to establish a Belongs To relationship between User and Company, so it will automatically point the Company's ID to the User.CompanyID field, thus establishing a foreign key relationship, which is GORM's convention.

-The CompanyID field must be present in the User struct for GORM to recognize and infer it.
-Without this field, GORM cannot link the records to the records in the Company table.
-The field name is also a convention and must be in the format ModelName + ID.
+The CompanyID field must be present in the User struct for GORM to recognize and infer it; without this field, GORM cannot link the records to the records in the Company table.
+The field name is also a convention and must be in the format of ModelName + ID.

 Why is there also a field of type Company?
-Because when querying User data, we can use GORM's eager loading feature to load the corresponding Company information into the User struct.
+Because when querying User data, you can use GORM's preloading feature to load the corresponding Company information into the User struct.
 GORM will query the corresponding data in the Company table using the CompanyID field.

 Overriding Foreign Key#

-To define a foreign key for a Belongs to relationship, by default, the foreign key field name is: owner's type name + table's primary key field name, where Company is the type name and ID is the primary key field name.
+To define a foreign key for a Belongs to relationship, by default, the foreign key field name is: owner's type name + table's primary key field name, meaning Company is the type name, and ID is the primary key field name.

-However, we can use some tags to specify the foreign key name, for example:
+However, we can use some tag to specify the foreign key name, for example:

 type User struct {